postsharp/postsharp.github.io/_posts/2021-01-22-announcing_caravela_preview.md

 *  [Caravela.Framework.Sdk](https://github.com/postsharp/Caravela/blob/master/Caravela.Framework.Sdk.md) is a low-level extensibility point to the Roslyn compiler, similar to source generators, but allowing for arbitrary code modifications (instead of just additions of partial classes).
-  This component can be compared to PostSharp SDK or Fody, but using the clean Roslyn code model instead of the arcaduous MSIL one.
+  This component can be compared to PostSharp SDK or Fody, but using the clean Roslyn code model instead of the arcane MSIL one.
 This component is already very usable and useful today and is not expected to change much in the future.

 In this blog post: